 Our events are modelled after a time where motorists were somewhat self sufficient, and knew a little bit more about their vehicles than just “it has bluetooth and a coffee maker!”
 As such, driver’s and co-drivers are expected to be the warning lights, eyes and ears for problems with their vehicle.
 It is advisable that you know in which end of the vehicle the engine can be found, and how to check basic items such as fluid levels and what to do if it won’t start in the morning.
 Entrants should be prepared to handle minor problems on the roadside, or at least be friendly enough to convince others to render assistance when needed!

-The Rush to ‘Gold Bridge’, at the time of registration, is running without a sweep crew.
+The Rush to ‘Gold Bridge’, is presented without a sweep crew.
 Together as a group we’ll be working to ensure all our entrants make the finish of each day.
-The organizers are actively looking for sweep volunteers, and should the sweep situation change we’ll be sure to update all our entrants once we’ve got a team in place.
+We’re more then happy to include a sweep crew, and request interested parties contact us for details.

 At this time, we’ve made arrangements for places to eat, but won’t be including meals with your entry fee.
 The Rush to Gold Bridge typically runs with a much smaller registration number than our usual events, so it’s difficult to plan a group menu.
 We’ve got some great options, however, and will ensure dining spots are aware of any allergies or dietary issues noted on your entry form.